AdobeDocs/experience-manager-65.en/help/sites-deploying/troubleshoot-rep.md

 1. It is possible that a certain piece of content cannot be serialized under /var/replication/data due to repository corruption or some other issue.
 Check the logs/error.log for a related error.
 To clear out the bad replication item, do the following:

-    1. Go to https://&lt;host&gt;:&lt;port&gt;/crx/de and login as admin user.
+    1. Go to https://&lt;host&gt;:&lt;port&gt;/crx and login as admin user.
+In CQ5.5 go to https://&lt;host&gt;:&lt;port&gt;/crx/explorer instead.
-    1. Click on "Tools" from the top menu.
+    1. Click on "Content Explorer".
-    1. Click on the magnifying glass button.
+    1. In the "Content Explorer" window click on the magnifying glass button on the top right of the window and a search dialog will pop up.
-    1. Select the "XPath" as Type.
+    1. Select the "XPath" radio button.
-    1. In the "Query" box enter this query /jcr:root/var/eventing/jobs//element(&#42;,slingevent:Job) order by @slingevent:created
+    1. In the "Query" box enter this query /jcr:root/var/eventing/jobs//element(&ast;,slingevent:Job) order by @slingevent:created
     1. Click "Search"
     1. In the results the top items are the latest sling eventing jobs.
 Click on each one and find the stuck replications that match what shows up in the top of the queue.